 Every morning, a farmer and a dog wait by the roadside for vehicles to come.
-As soon as a car drives by, the dog would chase the car down to catch the car.
-One day the farmer’s neighbor asked the farmer, “Do you really think your dog is ever going to catch those vehicles?”
+As soon as a car drives by, the dog would chase the car down, barking as loud as it can, to catch the car.
+The neighbor sees this every morning.
+Puzzled by the daily ritual of the farmer and the dog, one day the neighbor asks the farmer, “Do you really think your dog is ever going to catch a vehicle?”
 The farmer replied, “That is not what bothers me.
 What worries me is what would happen to the dog if it ever catches one.”

-At a very young age, we are taught that we have two schools of thought; Positive and negative thoughts.
+From a very young age, we are taught that there are two schools of thought in our mind; Positive and negative thoughts.
 From there on we are encouraged and even educated on removing negative thoughts and on cultivating and empowering positive thoughts.

-It all sounds good and moral.
-However, the mind doesn't have an ability remove or suppress thoughts from its property.
-But it has is an ability to accelerate.
+It seems that it makes sense and also sounds good and moral.
+However, our mind doesn’t work that way.
+Our mind doesn't have an ability remove or suppress thoughts from its property, let alone the negative ones.
+What it has is an ability to amplify any thought.

-Here is a way to prove this to yourself.
+Here is a way to prove this.
+Let’s do the stillness practice.
 Find a quiet place, close your eyes, clear your mind and be still.
-You will be successful for the first few seconds.
-Soon you will find that you have drifted on a thought.
-When you attempt to suppress or remove it, you will find it difficult.
+For the first few seconds you are as calm as a mill pond.
+You are feeling peaceful.
+The next time you become aware of yourself and guess what…you realize that you have been drifted on a thought.
+That moment is against your stillness.
+Right?
+Then, you attempt to suppress or remove it, but you will find it difficult.
 To your surprise, the mind will locate similar memories and bring them forward.
 With more thoughts, the more anxious you become.
 Soon your stillness will come to an abrupt end.
 No matter how hard you try to suppress or remove those thoughts from your mind, you can’t.
-What happens in your mind stays there.
-Remember this also, what you want to remove (from your mind) may become you!

-Fortunately, the universe has an answer to every question!
-It suggests that we distance our thoughts from ourselves.
+The answer is simple.
+We put a Gap between our thoughts and ourselves.
 This is an Aha moment.
-Fundamentally you and your thoughts are two separate entities.
-With a gap, you become an observer.
-An observer of your thoughts.
+What it is telling is fundamentally you and your thoughts are two separate entities.
+With the Gap you become an observer.
+An observer of your own thoughts.
 The gap separates you from interacting with the thought!

-To me, it is breathing.
-I pay attention to the movement of the breath, inhaling and exhaling.
-Some focus on the rise and fall of the chest.
-Some focus on pacing back and forth.
-These exercises trains the mind to observe you.
-It is a practice that brings awareness!
-While meditating, distracting thoughts will arise.
-When you realize a thought has arrived, your mind probably will have wandered far away.
-That’s ok.
-You simply acknowledge a thought has occurred and that you have wandered from your focus.
+You simply acknowledge a thought has occurred and that you have wandered away from your focus (or stillness).
 No matter how criminal, depressing, sentimental, or ecstatic the thought maybe, simply acknowledge it.
 You may label it if you wish.
-Do not engage the thought.
-Gently bring your attention back to your current focus.
+Observe the thought.
+But, do not engage the thought.
+Now, gently bring your attention back to your current focus.

 The thoughts are there to serve you.
 Don’t let them enslave you.

 Going back to my story in the beginning.
 What if the dog catches the car?
 The average car weighs about 4000 LBS/2 tons and moves at least 30-40 mph on a small road.
 An average dog weighs between 20 to 30 lbs.
-So, when, that one day, the dog happens to catch moving vehicle, the car will destroy the dog beyond any recognition.
-Think of the driving by vehicles as your thoughts.
+So, when, that one day, the dog happens to catch the moving vehicle, the car will destroy the dog beyond any recognition.
+Your thoughts are the vehicles.
 You are the dog that chases every car that passes by.

-Let me repeat, the thoughts are there to serve you.
+So, let me repeat, the thoughts are there to serve you.
 Don’t let them enslave you.
-The purpose of the thoughts is to make you a rational person.

-Being aware of the Gap is not just reserved for following a spiritual path or enhancing personal relationships, but also has a huge impact in the business world.
+Being aware of the Gap is not just reserved for following a spiritual path.
+The Gap can have a big impact on everyday life and in the business world.

 Being in the Gap allows us to think through problems and opportunities and be objective.
-We can easily take on negative feedback and not threatened by them.
-By not being impulsively emotional or not being spontaneously reactive to our thoughts, we give ourselves the space to reason and be resilient.
-This state of mind increases our emotional intelligence.
+The Gap easily puts us in a position to take on negative feedback and not be threatened by them.
+The Gap helps us not be impulsively emotional nor spontaneously reactive to our thoughts.
+We give ourselves the space to reason and be resilient.
 Managing emotions means a decrease in stress and an increase in productivity.
-The gap creates an uninterrupted and unperturbed mind.
-The gap mindset allows us to go from a fixed mindset to a growth mindset.
+The Gap creates an uninterrupted and unperturbed mind.
+The Gap mindset allows us a growth mindset.

+We have heard that passion is the key to success.
 Every profitable business owes its success to a personal passion.
 No question about it.
-From a street sweeper becoming an owner of a residential & commercial cleaning service business to a computer geek who now owns a major tech company has passion in common.
-Passion is crucial in making any business successful.
-“Love what you do and you'll never work a day in your life”.
+From a street sweeper becoming an owner of a residential & commercial cleaning service business, to a computer geek who now owns a major tech company.
+They have passion in common.

-But remember, passion is a strong emotion and desire.
-Just like anger.
-It can mar your thinking and reality.
-Being excited about your business is no guarantee of success.
-Attaching to a deep personal passion can blind you to the hard realities that businesses face at any stage.
+But remember, passion and love are intense emotions.
+Just like anger, it can mar your thinking and reality.
+A deep and personal passion can blind you to the hard realities that businesses face at any stage.
 That means going belly up.
 The Gap helps you to keep a clear line between Passion and Profitability.
 The ultimate goal of all businesses is…yes, you guessed it right, profit!

 The Gap makes a world of difference!